-“After ovulation, the follicle where the egg was hanging out starts to produce progesterone, which is the dominant hormone of the second half, or the postovulatory phase of the menstrual cycle.
-Progesterone helps to create a more well nourished uterine lining so that if the egg is fertilized it has a place to go.
+“After ovulation, the follicle where the egg was hanging out starts to produce progesterone, which is the dominant hormone of the second half, or the postovulatory phase of the menstrual cycle,” says Dr. O’Connor.
+“Progesterone helps to create a more well-nourished uterine lining so that if the egg is fertilized, it has a place to go for implantation.”

+And interestingly enough, progesterone is intended to counteract some of the moodiness we associate with PMS.
 “Progesterone is also a calming hormone, so we see that progesterone helps people produce more GABA, a common neurotransmitter in the brain,” Dr. O’Connor says.
 Because of this, “oftentimes when people have emotional PMS type symptoms in the second half of their cycle, it can mean that progesterone is not functioning optimally.”

-What are some symptoms of a reproductive hormonal imbalance?
+On that note: What are some symptoms of a reproductive hormonal imbalance?

 “One of the greatest hallmarks of a reproductive hormonal imbalance would be menstrual irregularity, or having cycles that vary greater than three to five days from month to month,” Dr. O’Connor says.
-“People can have some variation in the length of their cycle—for example, some people’s normal is a 26-day cycle and some people’s normal is a 32-day cycle—but if we are seeing variation from month to month this may indicate an issue,” Dr. O’Connor explains.
+“Different people can have some variation in the length of their cycle—for example, some people’s normal is a 26-day cycle and some people’s normal is a 32-day cycle—but if we are seeing variation from month to month this may indicate an issue,” Dr. O’Connor explains.
 It’s also important to take note of “variations in bleeding, like spotting in between menstrual cycles or long or excessive bleeding as those symptoms can also indicate issues with the reproductive hormones.”

-“The other thing that I pay attention to is any symptom that happens cyclically.
-So for example if someone has migraines but they only have them during a specific phase of their menstrual cycle, then that gives us a clue that that symptom may be related to the reproductive cycle.
-Or, for example with mood, if they’re feeling good three weeks out of the month but one week out of the month feels really terrible, that’s a good indicator,” Dr. O’Connor says.
+“The other thing that I pay attention to is any symptom that happens cyclically,” says Dr. O’Connor.
+“So for example, if someone has migraines but they only have them during a specific phase of their menstrual cycle, then that gives us a clue that the symptom may be related to the reproductive cycle.
+Or, for example with mood, if they’re feeling good three weeks out of the month but one week out of the month feels really terrible, that’s a good indicator.”